Warwlock/PULSE/README.md

 **Note:** Only tested on Windows platform in Unity Editor (2022.3.4f1).
 I will test on mobile platform (android) soon.
 This repository is part of [C.A.T.S. - Cutting-edge Adaptive Technology Stack](https://github.com/Warwlock/C.A.T.S).

+**Note:** This tool is still in development, there can be code errors and performance drops.

 ## Installation

 Just put `Pulse` folder into `Assets` directory in your Unity project.

 ## Usage

+* First completely disable default pos processing.
+You can disable it from `Universal Render Data` asset.
+* Also in any case disable it in all cameras.
 * Go to your `Universal Render Data` asset and add `Pulse Post Processing` Render Feature.
 * Create an empty game object and add `Pulse Volume` component.
 * Now you can add any effect you want.